jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Retirement scheme contributions
 (5B) For the purposes of subsection (1), an amount of retirement scheme contribution that is not excluded income of the person and would be their excluded income in the absence of section CX 50B(2) (Contributions to retirement savings schemes) is not included in family scheme income.
 Amounts of depreciation loss on sale of building
 (5C) For the purposes of subsection (1), in relation to a building from the sale of which the person derives assessable income, an amount of depreciation loss allowed in the 2002–03 or earlier income year is not included in family scheme income.
-However, this subsection does not apply to an amount of depreciation loss of a business that under section MB 4 is treated as having no net income for the purposes of calculating family scheme income.
+However, this subsection does not apply to an amount of depreciation loss of a business or investment activity that under section MB 3 is treated as having no net income for the purposes of calculating family scheme income.
 Refunds from main income equalisation accounts
 (5D) For the purposes of subsection (1), a refund under sections EH 8 to EH 26 (which relate to refunds from main income equalisation accounts) of a deposit made on or after 1 April 2011 is not included in family scheme income of a person, except to the extent that the refund is interest payable to the person under section EH 6 (Interest on deposits in main income equalisation account).
 All known income sources